TheMaverickProgrammer/UniformDieCast/README.md

+12/1/2018

-Update: due to feedback about compile-time limitations, the api will be updated to this shortly: ```die::cast(int rolls, int sides, int modifier=0)```
+Due to feedback about compile-time limitations, the api has been changed since release

 # UniformDieCast
 Provides chainable and iterable object for uniformly distributed die casts.